Getting started with File Director Mac

 To enable File Director to function correctly, go to System Preferences > Security & Privacy and select the General tab.

-The dialog notifies you that System software from AppSense Limited is blocked from loading.
+The dialog notifies you that system software from Ivanti Inc. is blocked from loading.

 Click the Allow button.